 At the San Francisco Art Institute (SFAI), working directly with students, Susan, developed individual programs of study for fine art undergraduate students while ensuring they met degree requirements for graduation.

-At Pratt Institute in Brooklyn, NY, Susan, as the Co-Director of the Internship Program initiated, nurtured and maintained contacts with employers in education, fine arts, architecture, design, computer graphics for internship placement and conducted a weekly seminar addressing the professional challenges facing students, ethics in the workplace, career choices, resume/cover letter development.
+At the Pratt Institute in Brooklyn, NY, co-directed the Internship Program, initiating and maintaining contacts with employers in education, fine arts, architecture, design, computer graphics for student intern placement.
+In addition, she conducted a weekly seminar addressing the professional challenges facing students, ethics in the workplace, career choices, resume and cover letter development.

 As the Director of the Saturday Art School at Pratt, Susan was responsible for the educational and creative and artistic development of 300+ children, ranging in age from 2-18 enrolled in this laboratory school.
 She hired faculty, supervisors and student teachers, developed and implemented innovative assessment documents to measure teacher and student performance objectives and progress.

 In addition, to teaching at the college level, Susan has taught students in community centers, museums and public and private high schools